 The best podcasting microphones you can buy right now

 Not in the pure audio sense, anyway; you will need to buy a stand separately, and the XLR cable won’t simply plug into any laptop or PC.
 But the microphone itself is cheap enough that you can spend more on stands and interfaces, with the ultimate result of superior sound quality to that of many more expensive USB microphones.
+If you chose a USB mic like the Blue Yeti (our number two choice), you'll likely find yourself eventually upgrading to the Rode PodMic to take your podcast to the next level.

 Read our full Rode PodMic review.

-Where there’s a discussion of outstanding microphones, the Blue Yeti is never far away.
+Wherever there’s a discussion of outstanding microphones, the Blue Yeti is never far away.
 We rate this user-friendly mic highly for just about anything that involves voice recording, and it’s just at home on a podcast as it is on a gaming stream or Skype call.

 In addition to working well in cardioid mode — that’s when the mic only records the area directly in front of it — the Blue Yeti also offers bidirectional, omnidirectional and stereo recording patterns.
 These can give you some extra flexibility with your podcast formats, as you could record interviews or panel discussions with a single microphone.